 If left untreated, blocked drains can cause major damage to your property.
-For instance, they could be leaking sewage to underneath your house causing mould and also weakening the foundations of the dwelling.
-In general it’s a health risk having any overflowing sewage due to hepatitis B and other known forms of pathogens.
+For instance, they could be leaking sewage underneath your house causing mould and also weakening the foundations of the dwelling.
+In general, it’s a health risk having any overflowing sewage due to hepatitis B and other known forms of pathogens.
 So what causes your drains to block?

 In some circumstances, the trouble can stem from incorrect installation and the earth moving from underneath the pipe.
 This can remove support from underneath the pipe, resulting in collapsed pipes.

-If, however, the above mentioned tricks don’t work, or you’re dealing with a bigger problem, get in touch with our team and we’ll have a fully qualified and licensed team member there on the same day.
+If, however, the above-mentioned tricks don’t work, or you’re dealing with a bigger problem, get in touch with our team and we’ll have a fully qualified and licensed team member there on the same day.
 We use our specialist tools to find out where the problem is, what’s causing it and how we can fix it for the most cost-effective solution.
 Depending on the cause of the blockage our team will give advice and treatment options, as well as general knowledge, so your drains can keep running clearer for longer.

 Other measures you can take to prevent blocked drains in the future are quite simple.
 Plant trees and shrubs as far away from your pipes as possible so their roots won’t disturb the drainage system.
-You should also use strainers over drains of sinks, bathrooms and so on to catch any foreign items, debris, hair and other common things that cause blockages.
+You should also use strainers over drains of sinks, bathrooms, and so on to catch any foreign items, debris, hair, and other common things that cause blockages.
 Lastly, you should learn the signs of a potential blocked drain so you can spot one and treat it before it becomes a bigger problem.

 For more information on our blocked drain services and the tools we use, take a look at our Blocked Drain Plumber page.